All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The safety profile of Ta1 is well-established.
 Across decades of clinical trials and use in over 35 countries, serious adverse effects have been rare.
 The most common side effects are mild injection site reactions.
 Some people report temporary fatigue or low-grade fever, which may actually indicate immune activation.

 Because Ta1 modulates rather than simply stimulates the immune system, it carries a lower theoretical risk of autoimmune flare-ups compared to non-specific immune boosters.
-However, people with autoimmune conditions should discuss their situation carefully with their provider.
+But people with autoimmune conditions should discuss their situation carefully with their provider.

 Ta1 should be obtained from a and prescribed by a licensed provider.
 Use the to track your dosing schedule and any changes in how you feel.